Phuket’s Gay-Friendly Beaches And Beyond

 Cultural & Adventure Activities For LGBTQ+ Travelers

 Big Buddha & Wat Chalong – Towering statues and ornate temples where respect is key.
 The advice and expectation is to keep your shoulders (and knees) covered.
 That’s not always enforced at many temples, but it’s a good rule to keep in mind.
 And as with any temple in Thailand, skip the PDA here.
+These calm spaces fit perfectly into any gay Phuket, Thailand itinerary.

 Elephant sanctuaries – Skip the tourist traps and choose ethical sanctuaries where elephants roam freely.
 The Phuket Elephant Sanctuary and the Hidden Forest Elephant Reserve are both highly recommended for their no-touch, observation-only approach, which allows elephants to live in a more natural state.
+Thoughtful encounters like these align well with any gay Phuket Thailand itinerary, whether you’re traveling solo, with friends, or with a partner.

 Wellness, Saunas & Retreats